developer-zebra/developer-zebra-site/src/oemconfig/1-0/mc/index.md

 ### Transaction Steps

 A *Transaction* is a sequence of one or more *Transaction Steps*.
-A single *Transaction* may include any number of steps, where each step performs one or more Actions or configuration settings on a device.
+A single *Transaction* may include any number of steps, with each step performing one or more Actions or configuration settings on a device.
 Step instances will be executed in the order they are included within the *Transaction*.

 Within a step, some MCs are defined directly but most are organized into *Managed Configuration Groups*.
 MCs defined under a given group relate to some common aspect of device behavior.
 For example, MCs defined under the **Audio Configuration** group affect the audible sounds produced by a device.